oktadev/devdays-arcade-games/README.md

 ### Raspberry Pi

-Connect the Raspberry Pi into the HDMI 1 port on the TV and connected the power cable.
+Connect the Raspberry Pi to the HDMI 1 port on the TV and connect the power cable.
 You can use the included keyboard and mouse to connect to the WiFi and update the OS.
 Configure the username and password as you see fit.
 Using the default login credentials included with the kit will make it easier for others to set up.

 Follow the [Raspberry Pi 4 instructions](#raspberry-pi-4) to run the game.
 Blue button = Enter, Red button = Spacebar.